-But the reality is that all salespeople can benefit from using some sort of a script and this includes those that have years of experience and/or work in outside sales.
+But the reality is that all salespeople can benefit from using some sort of script, and this includes those with years of experience and/or work in outside sales.

-Based on all of that, I surely don’t need to use a script when I cold call someone, right? – Wrong, we all can benefit from using a sales script, and here is a breakdown of a recent cold call of my own to demonstrate this.
+Based on all of that, I surely don’t need to use a script when I cold-call someone, right?
+Wrong.
+We all can benefit from using a sales script, and here is a breakdown of a recent cold call of mine to demonstrate this.

 Background